lexelengha/agusmakmun.github.io/_posts/2021-06-28-regular-expressions-in-ruby.md

 Where

-`\w`- similar to an expression `[a-zA-Z]`, that is, any letter of the English alphabet, independent of the case, but in addition to this, the presence of an underscore is also allowed `_`, which in general is what we need to check email, since this character in an email address is acceptable
+`\w`- similar to an expression `[a-zA-Z]`, that is, any letter of the English alphabet, independent of the case, but in addition to this, the presence of an underscore is also allowed `_`, which in general is what we need to check email since this character in an email address is acceptable.

 `\d`- similar to an expression `[0-9]`, that is, it checks a string for the presence of any numbers